Even though barking is your dog’s natural way to communicate with you, it can be utterly frustrating. So how to get a dog to stop barking?

 Since people needed dogs to guard and warn them of danger, generation after generation, dogs were slowly bred to bark.

 But what about now?
 Most pet owners no longer keep their dogs for guarding.
 And that’s why barking has turned into an issue.
-If you want to learn how to get a dog to stop barking, you should first understand the cause behind the behavior.
+If you want to learn how to get a dog to stop barking outside and indoors, you should first understand the cause behind the behavior.

 It’s usually triggered by your puppy’s excitement to see you and means: “Hello, I missed you!
 Now come here and pet me!”